casey/just/README.md

 The behavior of lists in many contexts has not yet been decided.
-Using a list in these contexts, such as in an interpolation, as an operand of `+` or `/`, or as a argument to non-list functions is an error.
+Using a list in these contexts, such as in an interpolation, as an operand of `+` or `/`, or as a argument to a non-list function is an error.
 The `join_list()` function can be used to convert a list into a space-separated string for use in these contexts.
 Feedback on how lists should behave in these contexts, and on lists in general, is most welcome.
 Feel free to open an issue or leave a comment in the [`set lists` tracking issue](https://github.com/casey/just/issues/3377).